Why You Should Learn How to Glean

 You can also learn how to glean chickens or other poultry.

-Chickens are by far the most common!
-While many folks keep laying breeds for egg production, the birds’ productivity significantly decreases after year 3.
-Many want to get rid of their old hens before bringing in fresh, young layers and are happy to have you take them off their hands.
+Many want to get rid of their old hens before bringing in fresh, young layers.
+These folks are usually quite happy to have you take old hens off their hands.
 Often, roosters are also available for free.

 While these old birds will be tough, there are ways and methods of using the meat.
 In our home, we either pressure can or grind the meat.

-If you own a meat grinder or have a friend who does, you should know that old hens make a delicious chicken burger!
-After removing meat from the bones, it goes fast!
-Ground up chicken can be wrapped just like red meats.
+After removing meat from the bones, it goes fast, and ground chicken meat can be wrapped just like red meats.

 If you are into traditional cooking, cast iron cookware or soap making, you know that animal fats can play an important role in the kitchen!